stefan-hoeck/idris2-sop/src/Doc/Metadata.md

           hconcat . hcliftA2 (Encode .
 NP I) encodeCon cons . unSOP
 ```

-The functions used in `derive` are a verbatim copy of the
+The functions to be used in `derive` are verbatim copies of the
 ones used in the last post:

 ```idris